Xtrah/IT1901/logger/rest/README.md

 The server is run on localhost:8080 using cmd:
 `mvn -pl rest spring-boot:run` *

-To choose remote or local storage, change the truth value in the method `isRemoteStorage` in `logger/fxui/src/main/java/logger.fxui/AppController`.
-Server needs to run if remote is set to true!
+\*Choose remote or local storage by changing controller on line 20 in `logger/fxui/src/main/resources/logger.fxui/App.fxml`.

 The base endpoint for the rest-api is "/logger", offering three methods: